 A product that resembles another item, but isn’t exactly identical.
 Knockoffs are usually made with lower quality materials and are usually sold at a cheaper price than the original.

-The act of removing IP-infringing products online.
+The act of reporting IP-infringing sellers, products and other content online.

 Ecommerce site where people can access products and services provided by multiple sellers.